-Eight computer workstations with high-speed Internet connections provide access to the University's on-line catalog, FRANKLIN and to hundreds of academic databases.
-Some provide full-text of news sources (Lexis/Nexis, Newsbank).
-Others index and abstract scholarly and professional journal literature--Communication Abstracts, CIOS (Communication Institute for Online Scholarship), Social Sciences Citation Index, Film Literature Index and PsychInfo, to name a few.
+Six computer workstations (one with wireless screen sharing capacity) and three laptops with highspeed Internet connections provide access to the University's on-line catalog, FRANKLIN, and to hundreds of research databases.
+Some of these databases provide full-text of news sources (Nexis Uni, Newsbank).
+Others index and abstract scholarly and professional journal literature--Communication Source, Web of Science, Scopus, Film Literature Index, and PsycINFO, to name a few.
 Still others provide visual materials (AP Photo Archive) or quantitative data (iPoll, Statistical Universe).
-An increasing number of journals are available online, many with large backfiles thanks to journal initiatives such as JSTOR and Project Muse.
-Wireless access is also available so students may bring their laptops (or borrow a lending laptop from the Circulation desk) to the Library's beautiful open reading room.
+Over 2000,000 ejournal titles are available, many with large back files thanks to journal digitization initiatives such as JSTOR and Project Muse.
+In addition computer stations, the Library's beautiful open reading room is outfitted with soft chairs, capacious tables and booths, and a water station for cold and hot drinks.
+Students may use the computers already set up, borrow a lending laptop from the Circulation desk, or bring their own.

-The Annenberg Library houses its own collection of reserve materials that support the curriculum of the School (over a thousand titles), approximately 6,000 reference volumes (including CD-ROM and microfilm formats) and over 300 serial titles in the field (many available in both paper and electronic formats).
+The ASC Library houses its own collection of reserve materials that support the curriculum of the School (over a thousand titles), approximately 6,000 reference volumes and over 300 titles of bound serials (many of these are fully or partially available electronically).